-The statistics on college dropouts are alarming—about 45% of students who enroll in college drop out without graduating.
-That’s a scary thought, especially when you consider the expenses they would have incurred towards for the terms completed.
+The statistics on college dropouts are alarming—about 45% of students who enroll in college end up dropping out of college without graduating.
+That’s a scary thought, especially when you consider the expenses they would have incurred towards the terms completed.

 Under these circumstances, it is advisable to give some thought to what it is that makes students decide to drop out and what you can do to minimize the odds of you becoming one of them.

 Most students do not even think about the possibility of dropping out when they are applying to college.
 They send in their applications full of hope and enthusiasm and are 100% sure they will graduate.
 While many students do go on to fulfill their dreams of graduating, many others do not.

 Not all students drop out for the same reasons.
 Every student will have their own set of circumstances that resulted in them taking this drastic step.

 Some may drop out because they just cannot afford to continue paying the tuition even with loans, while others may drop out because of overwhelming family or personal issues.
 Still, others may decide to drop out either because they find themselves struggling to cope with the rigorous academic program or because they cannot adjust to college life.

 The reasons may differ but the end result is the same—when dropping out of college without graduating, you are saddled with a huge debt that has done nothing to help you in any way.